 Isn't this the perfect title?
 It's simple, elegant, and straightforward.
 It's a concise mini-summary of the novel, focusing on the two crucial ideas being explored on every page.

-We don't want to bore you, but we should point this out: the Third Norton Critical Edition of the novel notes that the Russian word "prestuplenie" is more closely related to the English word "transgression" than it is to the English word "crime."
+We don't want to bore you, but we should point this out: the Third Edition of the Norton Critical Edition of the novel notes that the Russian word "prestuplenie" is more closely related to the English word "transgression" than it is to the English word "crime."

 But, really, what's the difference?
 They both mean to do, be, say, or even think something the people in charge say is wrong.
 (The people in charge are political figures, teachers, the community, family members, religious leaders, our peers, etc.)

-"Crime" and "Punishment" make a cute couple, like Sonia and Raskolnikov.
+"Crime" and "punishment" make a cute couple, like Sonia and Raskolnikov.
 Something about their combination enthralls us.
-It signifies a process that we've come to expect: we do something bad; we get in trouble.
+It signifies a process that we've come to expect: we do something bad, we get in trouble.
 Punishment follows crime.
 Crime comes before punishment.
 If something in you is protesting, you aren't alone.
 As the novel shows, sometimes, maybe even often, punishment comes before crime.
-Especially if you vulnerable and powerless, like many of the children in this book.
+Especially if you are vulnerable and powerless, like many of the children in this book.
 Some would say it's a cycle.